ibm-cloud-docs/containers/cs_managed_ingress_about.md

 |`0000`|Acts as a counter for each subdomain that is created in your cluster.|
 |`<region>`|The region that the cluster is created in.|
 |`containers.appdomain.cloud`|The subdomain for {{site.data.keyword.containerlong_notm}} subdomains.|
-{: caption="Understanding the Ingress subdomain format"}
+{: caption="Understanding the Ingress subdomain format" caption-side="bottom"}

 To form a unique URL for each app, the paths to your app services are appended to the public route.
 For example, see the following app URL.